Exemptions define the collection of assets and rights that are safe from the reach of a bankruptcy trustee or your creditors.

 IRA’s, after all, now have a federal bankruptcy exemption in excess of $1 million.

 Another exemption-expanding stategy is to spend non exempt income and save exempt income.
 Social Security income is exempt from creditors and from bankruptcy trustees.
-In California, retirement income is also exempt.

 If that’s your situation, consider spending the proceeds from the sale of something that isn’t exempt, and saving the exempt money.